DrHacknik/3DNUS/README.md

 ## How-to:

 To download a firmware, type the Version as such "XX.X" then followed by either "U, E, or J." U for USA, E for Europe, and J for Japan.
-Then Check Silent (If you want to ignore Download and packing errors; also allows the app to finish download the full firmware.
+Then Check Silent (If you want to ignore Download and packing errors; also allows the app to finish downloading the remainder of the Firmware.

 To download a title, do as follows: 000000000 (Title ID) followed by the version.
 For example: 000000000 v0000.
 Then download, and pack it if you wish.